Erythrae

-Erythrae or Erythrai (Ἐρυθραί) later Litri, was one of the twelve Ionian cities of Asia Minor, situated 22 km north-east of the port of Cyssus (modern name: Çeşme), on a small peninsula stretching into the Bay of Erythrae, at an equal distance from the mountains Mimas and Corycus, and directly opposite the island of Chios.
+Erythrae or Erythrai (Ἐρυθραί) later Lythri(Λυθρί, turk.
+Ildırı) was one of the twelve Ionian cities of Asia Minor, situated 22 km north-east of the port of Cyssus (modern name: Çeşme), on a small peninsula stretching into the Bay of Erythrae, at an equal distance from the mountains Mimas and Corycus, and directly opposite the island of Chios.
 It is recorded that excellent wine was produced in the peninsula.
 Erythrae was notable for being the seat of the Erythraean Sibyl.
-The ruins of the city are found north of the town Ildırı in the Çeşme district of Izmir Province, Turkey.
+The ruins of the city are found north of the town Ildırı in the Çeşme district of İzmir Province, Turkey.

 History

 According to Pausanias (Paus.
 7.3.7), the founder was Erythrus, the son of Rhadamanthus, who established himself here with a body of Cretans, Carians, and Lycians.

 At a later period came Knopos (Strab.
 14.633), son of Codrus, with an Ionian colony, whence the city is sometimes called Cnopopolis (Κνωπούπολις).
 The city did not lie exactly on the coast, but some little distance inland, and had a harbor on the coast named Cissus (Livy, 36.43).

 In the 7th century BC as an Ionian city of Asia Minor, Erythrae was a member of the Pan-Ionian League.
-Sometime during the 7th century Erythrae fought a war against the neighbouring island of Chios.
+Sometime during the 7th century, Erythrae fought a war against the neighbouring island of Chios.
 (Herodotus 1.18).
 The city gained fame as a producer of millstones during the period of tyrannical rule.

 Erythrae was never a large city, it sent only eight ships to the Battle of Lade.
 The Erythraeans were for a considerable time subject to the supremacy of Athens, but towards the close of the Peloponnesian War they threw off their allegiance to that city.
-After the battle of Cnidus, however, they received Conon, and paid him honours in an inscription, still extant.
+After the Battle of Cnidus, however, they received Conon, and paid him honours in an inscription, still extant.

-Erythrae was the birthplace of two prophetesses (sibyls) --one of whom, Sibylla, is mentioned by Strabo as living in the early period of the city; the other, Athenais, lived in the time of Alexander the Great.
+Erythrae was the birthplace of two prophetesses (sibyls) – one of whom, Sibylla, is mentioned by Strabo as living in the early period of the city; the other, Athenais, lived in the time of Alexander the Great.
 The Erythraean Sibyl presided over the Apollonian oracle.

-About 453 BC Erythrae, refusing to pay tribute, seceded from the Delian League.
+About 453 BC, Erythrae, refusing to pay tribute, seceded from the Delian League.
 A garrison and a new government restored the union, but late in the Peloponnesian War (412 BC) it revolted again with Chios and Clazomenae.

 Later it was allied alternately with Athens and Persia.
-About the middle of the 4th century BC the city became friendly with Mausolus: in an inscription found on the site he is called a benefactor of Erythrae.
+About the middle of the 4th century BC, the city became friendly with Mausolus: in an inscription found on the site, he is called a benefactor of Erythrae.
 About the same time the city signed a treaty with Hermias, Tyrant of Assus and Atarneus, based on reciprocal aid in the event of war.